 Emerging Trends in Assessment

-AI-Powered Tools: Analyze voice modulation, language, and confidence levels during interviews.
+AI-powered tools analyze voice modulation, language, and confidence levels during interviews.

 Reference checks are often overlooked but can reveal critical insights into a candidate’s capabilities, work ethic, and interpersonal skills.
 Speaking directly with former supervisors or colleagues can confirm strengths and address potential concerns.